Michael Hill (activist)

-Michael Hill (born 1951) is an American former university professor and political activist from Alabama.
-He is a co-founder and the president of the "Southern secession" movement the League of the South, an organization whose stated goal is to create an independent country made up of the former states of the American South.
+Michael Hill (born 1951) is an American political activist and former university professor from Alabama.
+He is a co-founder and the president of the League of the South, a Neo-Confederate organization whose stated goal is to secede and create an independent country made up of the former states of the Confederate States of America.

 Early life and education

 Hill was born in 1951 in Killen, Alabama.
 He studied history at the University of Alabama and obtained his PhD in 1985.